Tips to get creative with your kids

 Give them green-fingers

 If you’ve got a garden, give your kids their own little plot to tend.
 You can then teach them how to sow seeds, how to water them regularly, and how to be very patient.
 There are other ways to get creative in the garden, like building insect hotels and creating leaf animals.
-You’ll find both these ideas on The Great Indoors - Scouts webpage.

 If you haven’t got a garden, you can always try growing seeds on a window-box.
 Head to the ‘Gardening for Kids’ section on the CBeebies website for loads of great tips on getting started.